samcheyette/CSP-model/README.md

-In this toy example, the assignments after `c2` are exactly the joint assignments to `(v0, v1, v2)` that satisfy both constraints.
+Above, the assignments after `c2` are exactly the joint assignments to `(v0, v1, v2)` that satisfy both constraints.
 If we had many more constraints, `integrate_constraints([...])` would just repeat this pattern across the whole list.

 ### Memory complexity of a set of assignments